 Just what is the definition of independence?
 Leaving home?
 Responsibility?
 Freedom?
 Proving to yourself that you can make it on your own?
-As you prepared to leave for college, establishing your independence was probably one of the aspects of college life you looked forward to the most.
+As you prepare to leave for college, establishing your independence was probably one of the aspects of college life you looked forward to the most.
 You would finally be responsible for budgeting your own time and money, and you would no longer have to answer directly to your parents.
 Independence is a word most often associated with the college experience.

 Many students assume that because they are not living with their parents, are responsible for their own expenses, and are not claimed on their parents' tax returns they should qualify for financial aid programs as an independent student.
 However, Congress' definition of independence is not that simple.
 The Federal Government has established the guidelines below that determine which students are considered independent for financial aid purposes and which are not.
 This document explains these guidelines and will help you determine if you will be considered independent when applying for federal financial aid.